Tuesday, 7 January 2025

 “Why are you cycling to every RSPB and WWT reserve?”

-A question I was to hear a few times more over the year!
+A question I was to hear a number of times more over the year!
 Good question.
 Before leaving, during the planning stage I wrote myself a letter to remind me exactly why I was doing this.
 It is a bit pompous for which I apologise but here is the original: -

 So, the day which began with a walk in the rain, ended with a bus ride and an idea buzzing around in my head.